WannesFransen1994/elixir-learning-materials/elixir-otp/reading-materials/genserver/02_blocking_init.md

     end.
 ```

-Here we can finally see that we spawn the process with the `gen` module and `init_it` function as a parameter.
+Here we can finally see that we spawn the process.
+Keep in mind that the function is called with the `gen` module and `:init_it` callback function as parameters.
 Which means that the newly spawned process will execute this function.
 There are still some things that are abstract, but let us just assume that this process, the caller process who just created the new process, expects a  `{ack, pid, return}` message that basically says "Hey you, I started up without any problems!".

 _Note: It will not yet execute YourModule init function!
-This is the `init` function of our `gen.erl` module._
+This is the `init_it` function of our `gen.erl` module._

+### New process: `gen.erl` its `init_it` callback function

 Now that we know that the process is created, let us go back to the `gen.erl` module where the __newly created process will execute__ the `init_it/6` function: